jianguoli1/Selenium-Demo/Access Dresses and Add to Shopping Cart/README.md

 	Download and install Firefox and geckodriver.
 	Download and install Chrome and ChromeDriver.
 	Download project files and add project in Eclipse.
+	Download Selenium and Jsoup.
+Extract files if needed.
-	Setup Selenium in Eclipse as the following:
+	Setup Selenium and Jsoup in Eclipse project as the following:
 		Right-click on test project and select Properties.
 		On the Properties window, click on “Java Build Path”.
 		Click on the Libraries tab, and then click “Add External Archives...”
-		Navigate to selenium Webdriver folder.
+		Navigate to Selenium Webdriver folder.
 		Select and add the JAR files.
+		Navigate to Jsoup folder.
+		Select and add the JAR files.
+	Download PhantomJS to your system and generate executable.
+	Add "path/to/your/phantomjs.exe" when setting up DesiredCapabilities.
+		e.g. caps.setCapability( PhantomJSDriverService.PHANTOMJS_EXECUTABLE_PATH_PROPERTY,
+    		"path/to/your/phantomjs.exe");

 Testing steps:

 	1. Navigate to Dresses page.
 	2. Add each dress to shopping cart.
+		Save each dress name on catalog.
-		Check each dress price while on this page.
+		Save each dress price on catalog.
 		Close the popup window after adding a dress.
 	3. Navigate to shopping cart.
-	4. Check each selected dress is in the cart.
+	4. Save each dress name in the cart.
-	5. Check each dress has the correct price.
+	5. Save each dress price in the cart.
+	6. Check each dress name matches between catalog page and cart.
+	7. Check each dress price matches between catalog page and cart.
-	6. Check the total price is the sum of each individual dresses.
+	8. Check the total price equals the sum of each individual dress in cart.

 Purpose:

-	These steps check the complete flow for a customer to select and then check out the correct items.
+	These steps check that the complete flow for a customer to select and add the items to cart is handled correctly.

 To run the test: